[Note - this feature is only available in Pro subscription]

 Now that you have your CSV file ready, it’s time to simply navigate to the Inventory import tool.

-Or from within the "Estimate" menu in the "Manage Import" section:
+Or from within the "Estimate" menu in the "CSV Import" section:

 The import tool has a very easy to use wizard, you just simply select your CSV file and follow the steps to import that data.